JDBDT/jdbdt/README.md

 # Dependencies

-JDBDT requires Java 8 SE but has no other external depencies.
+JDBDT is self-contained: it uses the Java 8 SE API only.

 # Compilation